 Above all, use framing to convey the feeling or the story that you hand in mind.

 Experiment, experiment, experiment.

 You bring your phone everywhere anyway, so always be on the look out for interesting shots.
 Try to take a photo of something interesting every day, or at least every weekend.

 Your lack of professional gear does not mean you’re not a photographer.
 With the right approach and mindset, great photos are possible!

-Note: all the pictures in this post were taken with an iPhone 4S.
+Note: all the pictures in this post were taken with a smartphone.
 I gave away my DSLR as it was getting barely any use.
 I may buy another full-frame camera someday, but for now my phone does the job (and I never leave home without it).